ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 beauty.
 Mrs. Long said so too, for I asked her whether you did not.
 And what do you think she said besides?
 'Ah!
 Mrs. Bennet, we shall have her at Netherfield at last.'
 She did indeed.
-I do think Mrs. Long is as good a creature as ever lived--and her nieces are very pretty behaved girls, and not at all handsome: I like them prodigiously."
+I do think Mrs. Long is as good a creature as ever lived -- and her nieces are very pretty behaved girls, and not at all handsome: I like them prodigiously."

 Mrs. Bennet, in short, was in very great spirits; she had seen enough of